Ashutosh-Vermaa/Machine-Learning-Projects/Breast Cancer Detection using Deep Learning/README.md

 ## About the Author
-Hi, I am [Arjun Kohli](linkedin.com/in/arjunveerkohli).
+Hi, I am [Ashutosh Verma](https://www.linkedin.com/in/kkashutosh/).
 I'm currently pursuing a Computer Science major at Krea University.

 This project was built under the guidance of professor Pavan Kumar Perepu at Krea University.
-I also had constant help from my peer Ashutosh Verma (Computer Science major,  Krea University) throughout the course of the project.
+I also had constant help from my peer Arjun Veer Kohli (Computer Science major,  Krea University) throughout the course of the project.